Tasemo/dipp/BUILDING.md

 source configure.sh
 ```

 Executables are created in the ./bin directory.
-It also contains a /tools subdirectory for profiling tools and a /deploy subdirectory for deployment scripts.
+It also contains a /tools subdirectory for profiling tools, a /deploy subdirectory for deployment scripts and a /tests directory for unit tests.

 ```shell
 ./bin/main